A quick guide for care home managers and home care managers providing medicines support

 - Mental Capacity Act 2005 and the Code of Practice (available from the Office of the Public Guardian).

-- Administering medicines covertly (Care Quality Commission).
+- Covert administration of medicines (Care Quality Commission).

 This content has been co-produced by NICE and SCIE and is based on NICE’s guidelines and quality standards on managing medicines in care homes and managing medicines for adults receiving social care in the community.